 Single equality schemes: examples

-You're no longer required to produce a single equality scheme, but may still find it useful to do so.
-See examples from primaries, secondaries and special schools.
+Although you're no longer required to produce a single equality scheme, it can help you to comply with the Public Sector Equality Duty (PSED).
+See examples from primary and secondary schools, and a special school.

 Contents